 PDA in History

 Introduces key debates and issues in Scottish History from the 18th to 20th Centuries and how to use sources available to historians of Scotland.
 Learners will be expected to study up to 3 hours in college as well as self-directed study of 8 hours per week.
-Learners studying individual PDA will be required to self-fund, this can be discussed further at interview.
-Studying Social Science can open the door to a range of courses and professional careers.
-Completion of a full HN qualification in Social Sciences may lead to entry for many related degree courses at university.
-These courses include Social Sciences, Psychology, Politics, History and Sociology.
+Individual PDAs can be self-funded however, four PDAs (Psychology, Sociology, Politics and History) can be undertaken to achieve an overall HNC Social Sciences award over 2 years.
+Please see our HNC Social Sciences (Part Time Evening) for this option.
+HNC Social Sciences can allow entry to 1st or 2nd year of related undergraduate courses including: Social Sciences, Psychology, Politics, History, Archaeology, International Relations, Criminology, Law and Sociology.